Alternative Dispute Resolution (ADR)

 The purpose of EU legislation on ADR is to facilitate the out-of-court resolution of consumer disputes.
 This will enable consumers to submit their complaints, on a voluntary basis, to entities offering independent, impartial, transparent, effective, fast and fair dispute resolution procedures, without prejudice to legal action.

-Mediation is a private and confidential dispute resolution process in which an independent third party, the mediator, seeks to assist the parties in reaching a mutually acceptable settlement.
+- Mediation: a private and confidential dispute resolution process in which an independent third party, the mediator, seeks to assist the parties in reaching a mutually acceptable settlement.
 It is a voluntary and non-binding process that may however become binding if and when a settlement is reached.

-Arbitration is a means of dispute resolution whereby the disputing parties submit their dispute to a neutral third party for determination.
+- Arbitration: a means of dispute resolution whereby the disputing parties submit their dispute to a neutral third party for determination.
 Unlike mediation or conciliation, an independent and impartial third party is empowered to make a decision.
 The arbitrator hears the disagreement between one or more parties and after considering all the relevant information renders a final decision (award).
 Arbitration bodies typically have the power to make legally binding decisions, meaning that awards may be enforceable through the courts upon application.

 The ADR Directive 2013/11/EU aims to ensure that consumers have access to ADR for resolving their contractual disputes with traders established in the European Union.
 Disputes covered by the Directive (only disputes regarding health and public providers of further or higher education are excluded) extend to online and offline transactions, irrespective of whether the trader is established in the consumer’s Member State or in another Member State.
 Each Member State is required to list all the ADR entities that meet the mandatory quality requirements set out in the Directive.